Spare Parts, Safety Improvements, Outage Services, Aging Management

 KWU plant owners are organized in the KWU Owners Group in order to share knowledge and rapidly find solutions.
 Common goals and objectives make problem solving and lifetime management much easier.

-As the original equipment manufacturer (OEM) of KWU-built NPPs, AREVA has the know-how and know-why needed to support license renewal and long-term operation of these reactors.
-AREVA's participation in the KWU Owners Group secures access to these resources for a long period.
+As the original equipment manufacturer (OEM) of KWU-built NPPs, AREVA NP has the know-how and know-why needed to support license renewal and long-term operation of these reactors.
+AREVA NP's participation in the KWU Owners Group secures access to these resources for a long period.
 The group bundles spare part requirements which simplifies supplier management and reduces the number of interfaces and also the procurement costs of spare parts and equipment.

 Click on one of the products and services below to learn more